TBendong/TBendong.github.io/_pages/about.md

 * 18/12/2022 Our paper "Transferable deep kernel emulator for probabilistic load margin assessment with topology changes, uncertain renewable generations and loads" has been accepted to IEEE Transactions on Power Systems.
 * 12/12/2022 Our paper "Data-driven time-varying inertia estimation of inverter-based resources" has been accepted to IEEE Transactions on Power Systems.
 * 17/10/2022 Our paper "A general decentralized dynamic state estimation with synchronous generator magnetic saturation" has been accepted to IEEE Transactions on Power Systems.
-* 11/10/2022 Received <font color=red>Best Paper Award</font> from 11th International Conference on Innovative Smart Grid Technologies, Asia!
+* 11/10/2022 Our paper "Interpretable data-driven probabilistic power system load margin assessment with uncertain renewable energy and loads"  received <font color=red>Best Paper Award</font> from 11th International Conference on Innovative Smart Grid Technologies, Asia!
 * 08/07/2022 Paper "Power system inertia estimation: review of methods and the impacts of converter-interfaced generations" received <font color=red>2022 Best Journal Paper Award</font>  (3 out of 1500+ paper) of International Journal of Electrical Power & Energy Systems!
-* 16/05/2022 Received <font color=red>Best Paper Award</font> from 2022 IEEE Power & Energy Society General Meeting (GM), Denver, USA!
+* 16/05/2022 Our paper "Explainable Bayesian neural network for probabilistic transient stability analysis considering wind energy" Received <font color=red>Best Paper Award</font> from 2022 IEEE Power & Energy Society General Meeting (GM), Denver, USA!
 * 01/02/2022 Received <font color=red>2021 Outstanding Reviewer</font> from IEEE Transactions on Power Systems!

 ## 2021